 Some of the risk factors for MCI can be alleviated, but there is no direct medical intervention that stops MCI or prevents it from getting worse.
 If high blood pressure causes MCI (which is not proven; it is more correct to say that hypertension is a risk factor for MCI), we have ways to lower blood pressure.

-No treatment for MCI that is approved by the FDA.
+No treatment for MCI is approved by the FDA.
+The acetylcholinesterase inhibitors used to treat dementia are not used for MCI.
 Many herbal supplements are sold that promise to help with memory, but these are unregulated and there is no medical consensus they work.
 Scientists have tried giving MCI patients the drugs used to treat Alzheimer’s (cholinesterase inhibitors and memantine) in hope that this will forestell the onset of dementia, but there is no evidence these help.
 Even so, the National Institute on Aging recommendeds people with MCI see a doctor regularly to keep tabs on the condition.

 Mentally engaging games such as bridge and chess have been shown to help seniors maintain high scores on IQ tests, but it is not known whether this applies to people with MCI or dementia.

 Cognitive fitness is a term for procedures and practices people can do to prevent the onset of mild cognitive impairment, dementia, or any loss of mental functioning.
 It is supposed to be analogous to physical fitness, which may be defined as the ability of the body to respond to set challenges and to allow the person to thrive.

 Framing brain function in terms of cognitive fitness puts the emphasis on what a person can do to stay sharp, rather than the passive approach of accepting decline as an inevitable disease.
 The recommendations for maintaining cognitive fitness are familiar: eat right, exercise, get enough sleep, have a social life, don't live with high levels of stress, and challenge yourself through puzzles, reading, learning new things.